& Past Highlights

 Dr. Zohreh Parsa

-Started Neutrino CPV, LBN/LBNE Studies at BNL in 1998.
-This page includes part of her collaborative work.
+This page include part of her collaborative work.

 Neutrino Physics, etc.; Awarded J. J. Sakurai Prize for Theoretical